Healthy Homes Assessment Awatoto

 Rental Property Home Assessments Awatoto

-Property rental areas that are affected to Healthy Homes Standard.
-Healthy Homes Standards in Awatoto include each:
+Rental property areas affected with Healthy Homes Standards.
+Healthy Homes Standard in Awatoto include each:

 • Living Room